Last Updated on

 Improve Your SEO Strategy

 Search engines account for a huge part of my traffic.
-I was lucky to know how to do SEO before I began blogging but I realize that SEO can be totally overwhelming and scary, which is why I created Savvy in SEO, my crash course to SEO that teaches bloggers how to use SEO to increase their page views and earn more money and email subscribers.
+I was lucky to know how to do SEO before I began blogging but I realize that SEO can be totally overwhelming and scary, which is why I created Savvy in SEO, my crash course ebook to SEO that teaches bloggers how to use SEO to increase their traffic.

 If you don’t know how to properly use SEO your blog won’t survive in the search engine and that’s just the truth.
 And relying on one platform (such as Pinterest or Instagram) to send you all your traffic is risky.
 What happens if that platform ever shuts down?
 It’s always best to have several different platforms sending you traffic to mitigate any risk!

 When I wanted to increase my pageviews, I wasn’t sure if creating more content was going to be the answer because sometimes it’s not, and it varies depending on your niche.

 Some experts recommend posting several times a week.
 Some argue that once a week is enough.
 I personally think you need to do a bit of trial and error to see what works for you.

 I try to post 8-10 blog posts per month which ends up being a little more than 2 per week.
 Ideally, I’d like to get that up to 3 per week, however, I also don’t want to compromise the quality of posts in order to crank out more content!
 Quality is always better than quantity.
 If you are looking to increase your page views, I recommend testing this out!